 Towards the end of 2014 the Club prepared its planning application, which was submitted to Merton Council in November.
 Following a four week period in which the application was ratified and formalised, a registration number for the submission by Galliard Home and AFC Wimbledon was issued.

 You can view the full application on the Merton Council website.

-The Council has run a statutory consultation process, which included 4,500 letters being delivered by hand to local residents.
-The Club is expecting the Council’s planning committee to make a recommendation soon about whether to approve the plans or not.
+Following the submission the Council ran a statutory consultation process, which included 4,500 letters being delivered by hand to local residents.
+On 10 December 2015 the Council’s planning committee approved the Club's plans to return to its spiritual home on Plough Lane.